Fearsome Flyer's Profile

 Legal status: Citizen of the United States with no known criminal record

 Current Status: Super human

-Known Relatives: Philip (father, deceased), Christina (mother, deceased)
+Known Relatives: Philip (father), Christina (mother, deceased)

 Group affiliation: The Inferno